gsauthof/cmake-ragel/README.md

 ## Background

-[Ragel][1] is lexer generator.
-It is like Lex/Flex but without the need to use a certain buffering scheme, more flexible, not restricted to a scanner approach and has rich support for regular language operators and user defined actions.
-The ragel binary takes a regular machine description as input and generates efficient C/C++/... code.
+[Ragel][1] is a parser generator for regular languages with some advanced features.
+In some aspects it is similar to Lex/Flex but without the need to use a certain buffering scheme, more flexible, not restricted to a scanner approach and has rich support for regular language operators and user defined actions.
+The ragel binary takes a regular state machine description as input and generates efficient C/C++/... code.

 ## Examples